 The Importance of Guitar Set Up

 SET UP – The most overlooked and maybe the most important part of the guitar buying experience.
-Unless you spend over $500 on a guitar, it needs to be set up properly by a trained professional.
+Unless you spend over $500 on a guitar, it needs to be set up properly by a trained professional right out of the box.
 A guitar tech “set up” includes a tech: restringing the instrument (beginner guitars come standard with awful strings), proper tuning and adjusting the instrument so the string setup is proper and close to the fretboard.
 Local music stores or Guitar Center offer set ups that range from $25-$50.
-As I stated earlier, a proper sounding guitar leads to increased interest, ease of play and an overall better playing experience.
+As stated earlier, a proper sounding guitar leads to increased interest, ease of play and an overall better playing experience.
 Many guitar packages, especially the cheaper ones, give the impression that everything you need is in the box and there is nothing else to do upon purchase.
 Unfortunately, this is not true.
 If the guitar sounds great and is easier to play, kids are naturally going to be more excited to practice.

 Child’s First Guitar Checklist